BrianHGrant/Words/README.md

 English Verify
 =====

 Ruby program to check whether single word entry is in the english language.
-Word list is forked from atebits and tha nks to them ant the contributers, visit the GitHub here: (https://github.com/atebits/Words)
+Word list is forked from atebits and thanks to them and the contributors to the original project, visit the GitHub here: (https://github.com/atebits/Words)

 From the atebits Github: